DataDog/documentation/content/en/serverless/custom_metrics/_index.md

 You can also generate metrics from 100% of ingested spans, regardless of whether they are indexed by a retention filter.
 Learn more about creating span-based metrics [here][2].

-## Sending custom metrics from the Datadog Lambda Library
+## Sending custom metrics from the Datadog Lambda library

 {{< img src="integrations/amazon_lambda/lambda_custom_metrics.png" alt="architecture diagram for collecting custom metrics from AWS Lambda" >}}